Northern California Megaregion

 - 1 – San Jose.

 - 4 – Sacramento.

 - 6 – Stockton.

 What is the best place to live in Northern California?

 |Rank||City||Median household income in 2012|

-Where should I go in Northern California?
+Where should I go to Northern California?

 - Walk Across the Golden Gate Bridge. …